Missa sopra Ecco sì beato giorno: Influence

 The enormous work impressed many of its listeners, beginning in Munich, where Orlande de Lassus was in attendance; the event was similar to one a year later, described by Massimo Troiano, in which another Striggio piece for 40 voices was heard.
 After Munich, the piece was performed in Paris, at the house of Luigi Ludovico Gonzaga, Duke of Nevers, and then it was performed in England, where it was heard by English composer Thomas Tallis.
 Only Tallis, however, seems to have been inspired to match or out-do it, with his 40-voice Spem in alium.
 In this motet, the singers were probably arranged in a full circle around the listeners.
 The imitation pattern that begins Spem in alium is the same as that which begins this closing Agnus Dei in the Striggio mass, which has been seen as evidence that it was indeed this piece which Tallis heard in London in 1567.

 Recordings

 A commercial recording featuring voices and period instruments was released by the British ensemble I Fagiolini in March 2011.

+Another recording, also featuring voices and period instruments and containing works additional works by Benevoli and Corteccia, was released by the French ensemble Le Concert Spirituel conducted by Hervé Niquet in 2012 on the label Glossa.